Ethnikos Piraeus F.C.: 1950s: the Puskás affair

 The Ethnikos teams of the mid-to late 1950s are considered by many to be Ethnikos' greatest teams.

 In 1955–56 Ethnikos finished 2nd in Greece, just 1 point behind champions Olympiacos.

 In 1956–57 a scandal robbed Ethnikos of the national championship.
 With 4 matches left in the national championship, Ethnikos was favorite for the title, and next on the schedule was Olympiacos, who Ethnikos had already defeated earlier in the season.
 Prior to the Olympiacos match though, Ethnikos was disqualified from the championship, on the accusation of professionalism, as they had allegedly been in contact with Hungarian stars Ferenc Puskás, Zoltan Czibor and Sándor Kocsis.
 According to the press the club had an almost done deal with the Hungarian internationals.
 Ethnikos was docked 4 points and not allowed to play the final 4 matches of the season, and Olympiacos took the championship.

 Alpha Ethniki years

-From 1959–60 the Greek championship changed to its modern form and the first division became known as Alpha Ethniki (usually noted as A' Ethniki).
-Since 1959–60 Ethnikos is tied for the 8th-most first division participations with 36, along with OFI and Apollon.
-Ahead of Ethnikos are traditional powers Olympiacos, Panathinaikos, AEK and PAOK (all of whom have competed in the first division every season except AEK for two seasons recently) as well as Iraklis, Aris and Panionios.
-(In 2006–07 the first division was renamed from A' Ethniki to Super League).
+From 1959–60 the Greek championship changed to its modern form and the first division became known as Alpha Ethniki (usually noted as Alpha Ethniki).
+Since 1959–60 Ethnikos are tied for the 8th-most first division participations with 36, along with OFI and Apollon.
+Ahead of Ethnikos are traditional powers Olympiacos, Panathinaikos, AEK Athens and PAOK (all of whom have competed in the first division every season except AEK for two seasons recently) as well as Iraklis, Aris and Panionios.
+(In 2006–07 the first division was renamed from Alpha Ethniki to Super League).